 (e) if the licensee is a body corporate, there is a change in the managerial officers of the body corporate;

-(f) the licensee, a managerial officer of the licensee or the supervising officer is convicted of a prescribed offence;
+[(f) deleted]

 (g) the licensee becomes aware of any change to any other fact or circumstance relating to or affecting the provision of the service.

 (2) The notice must include particulars of the change of circumstances, including, where relevant, the name and address of the new managerial officer.